-I am advised by the seller that the property was part of a larger building and converted into two separate units in the past.
-The roof space has also been converted and has been treated as historic in nature.
+The property has been altered and extended in the past.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.